2nd Florida Infantry Regiment: History

 As a component of Perry's Brigade, the 2nd Florida continued to serve through the Army of Northern Virginia's campaigns.
-Through the remainder of 1862, the regiment participated in the Battles of Second Manassas in August, Sharpsburg in September, and Fredericksburg in December.
+Through the remainder of 1862, the regiment participated in the Battles of Second Manassas in August, Battle of Antietam in September, and Fredericksburg in December.
 In May 1863, the 2nd Florida fought in the Battle of Chancellorsville.
 As the Army of Northern Virginia began preparations for its invasion of Pennsylvania, Brig.
 Gen. Perry fell ill with typhoid and command of the Florida Brigade devolved to Colonel David Lang of the 8th.
 The Florida Brigade was engaged at the Battle of Gettysburg and participated in Pickett's Charge on the battle's third and final day.

-After the Battles of the Wilderness and Spotsylvania in 1864, the Brigade was joined by the victors of the Battle of Olustee, the 9th, 10th, and 11th Regiments.
+After the Battles of the Wilderness and Spotsylvania in 1864, the brigade was joined by the victors of the Battle of Olustee, the 9th, 10th, and 11th Regiments.
 Brigadier General Joseph Finegan, the commander of Florida forces at Olustee, took command of the Florida Brigade.

 The remainder of 1864 saw the 2nd Florida fight at the Battle of Cold Harbor in June and settle into static defenses at the Siege of Petersburg.
 Following the fall of Petersburg and Richmond the following spring, the Florida Brigade retreated with the Army of Northern Virginia and surrendered at Appomattox Court House on April 9, 1865.
 By the time of surrender, the regiments of the brigade were dramatically understrength.
 The 2nd, 5th, and 8th surrendered 68, 53, and 32 men respectively.
 The 9th, 10th, and 11th surrendered 124, 162, and 23.
 Most of the 11th had been cut off in the Army's retreat and had previously surrendered.